conan-io/docs/reference/commands.rst

                     pattern

-Remove any package recipe folders matching a pattern, or their package and/or build folders.
+Remove any package recipe or binary matching a pattern.
+It can also be used to remove temporary source or build folders in the local conan cache.

+If no remote is specified, the removal will be done by default in the local conan cache.

 .. code-block:: bash